chengning-zhang/Simple-TAN-and-Ensemble-TAN/README.md

 (a) The training time of TAN is highly dependent on conditional mutual information test, as is shown by analyzing the time complexity of TAN, and things get worse when we have large number of attributes features(curse of dimensionality).

 (b) Even though mutual information (MI) is singled out by its information theoretic background and it is sensitive also to dependencies which do not manifest themselves in the covariance, estimating Mutual Information can be difficult and inaccurate, especially when attributes are continuous.
-For example, when estimating MI among continuous attributes, usually one need to partition the supports variables into bins of finite size, then use the estimator:
+For example, when estimating MI for continuous attributes X and Y, usually one need to partition the supports of X and Y into bins of finite size, then use the estimator:

 I(X,Y) \appr I_{binned}(X,Y) = \sum_{ij} p(i,j) log(\frac{p(i,j)}{p_x(i) p_y(j)})